DimeZilla/phpdoc-github-markdown/README.md

 # PHPDoc Github Markdown Documentor
 A template for writing documentation using phpDoc.
-Writes documentation for all Public apis and global functions.
+Writes documentation for all Public apis and global functions for github's wiki.

 ## Why
 I could only find a documentator for public APIs but I wanted something that would document all declared functions as well.